Saturday, January 11, 2014

 Soma School Phoenix 2013 Notes Bonus Community Group to Missional Community

-Transforming a Community Group into a Missionary Team
+Growing as a Community into a Missionary Team

-With Emmaus City, we want each of our City Groups (i.e. missional communities or MCs) in our local church to understand that its identity is being a family of servants and witnesses (i.e. missionaries) who follow Jesus in being learners and helping others learn His words, works, and Way.
+With Emmaus City, we want each of our City Groups (i.e. missional communities or MCs) in our local church to understand that its identity is being a family of servants and witnesses (i.e. missionaries) who follow Jesus, practicing His Way in relation to the Gospel in community together centered around His mission to redeem people and renew the world.

 (1) A Community Group is one where the people enjoy spending time together, possibly desire to go through a book or Bible study, but lack any impulse towards those who do not know Jesus and do not hear about His Gospel often or at all.
 Primarily, these kinds of communities come into existence because a group of people have a felt need for Christian community.
 They have relationships that are newly forming and generally gather only for an event with other Christians.